Nora Levin

-Nora Levin (September 20, 1916 – October 26, 1989) was a historian of the Holocaust and a writer.
+Nora Levin (September 20, 1916 – October 26, 1989) was an American historian of the Holocaust and a writer.
 She was most interested in the topics of the Jewish Labor Bund, social Zionists, and Jews during the Holocaust.

 Biography

-Levin was born on September 20, 1916 in Philadelphia, where she lived most of her life.
+Levin was born on September 20, 1916, in Philadelphia, where she lived most of her life.
 She received her B.S. in education from Temple University and her M.L.S. from Drexel University.
-She served as the executive director of the Philadelphia Council of Pioneer Women, the women’s Labor Zionist organization from 1948 to 1953.
+She served as the executive director of the Philadelphia Council of Pioneer Women, the women's Labor Zionist organization from 1948 to 1953.

 She worked as a librarian and teacher and later became professor of history of Gratz College in Philadelphia, where she was the founding director of the Holocaust Oral History Archive.

 She also was a member of the Advisory Editorial Board of the Occasional Papers on Religion in Eastern Europe journal (OPREE) from its inception to her death.

 Apart from various articles, Levin wrote three comprehensive books about her main topics as a historian: the Holocaust; Jewish socialist and labour movements; and Jewish life in Europe in general, with a focus on Eastern Europe.

 Levin also served on the executive boards of the Soviet Jewry Council, the Philadelphia Jewish Community Relations Council, the National Conference of Christians and Jews, and the Hebrew Immigration Aid Society.
 She died on October 26, 1989.